codeshardlabs/user-feed-cdc/README.md

 2. Activity is recorded in PostgreSQL tables
 3. Debezium captures change events from PostgreSQL WAL
 4. Events are published to corresponding Kafka topics
-5. Flink consumes events with exactly-once guarantees
-6. Stream processors aggregate activities into user feeds
-7. Aggregated feeds are written to Cassandra
+5. Datastax CDC captures change events from Kafka topics and transfer them to Cassandra DB.
 8. Redis caches frequently accessed feed segments
 9. Feed API serves requests from cache with Cassandra fallback